cortrudolph/SLU_IO_Psych/content/authors/Catherine Larrison/_index.md

   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: Catherine Larrison is a Ph.D. student in the IO Psychology program at Saint Louis University.

-#interests:
-#- Research
-#- Research
-#- Research
+bio: Catie Larrison is a graduate student in the Industrial-Organizational Psychology Doctoral Program at Saint Louis University.
+She earned her BS in psychology from Loyola University Chicago in May of 2019.
+During her time at Loyola, Catie worked as a research assistant in a social psychology research lab, served as president of Loyola’s Tau Sigma chapter (a transfer honors society), and conducted her Senior Honors research project, with the support of a fellowship, examining phenomena associated with individual and group decision making.
+Her research interests include motivation, individual and team processes, adaptive performance, decision-making, and counterproductive work behaviors.

+interests:
+- Adaptive Performance
+- Individual and Team Processes
+- Decision Making
+- Counterproductive Work Behaviors (CWBs)

 education:
   courses:

-  - course: BS in Psychology
+  - course: BS in Psychology, Summa Cum Laude
     institution: Loyola University Chicago
+    year: 2021
+  - course: AS in Psychology
+    institution: McHenry County College
-    year: 2020
+    year: 2017

 # Social/Academic Networking
 # For available icons, see: https://sourcethemes.com/academic/docs/page-builder/#icons